tarekchaalan/tarekchaalan/README.md

 **``**

-I’m a Computer Science student who loves to work on small projects in my free time.
+Computer Science graduate who loves to work on projects in my free time.
 I enjoy building things from the ground up and solving real-life problems with code.
 I’m always looking for new challenges and ways to improve my skills.
-Some of my favorite programming languages include Python, C, and C++.
+Some of my favorite programming languages include Python, C, C++, and Javascript.
 I also created a couple of websites using HTML, CSS, and Javascript.
-I like to work on projects that are both fun and challenging, such as building a chatbot or creating a game.
+I like to work on projects that are both fun and challenging, such as building a chatbot, website, app, or creating a game.
 I like to set goals for myself and track my progress along the way.
 Lets connect on [Linkedin][linkedin]

 ---